cybertraining-dsc/reu2022/project/graphics/python-graphics.md

 # Python Graphics

-TODO: Remove contractions (I, you, we, etc.)
-TODO: Grammarly for sections

 In Python, data and equations can be visually represented using graphs and plots.
 Whereby showcasing how to use different plotting libraries,